-Insecticides are classified in different categories in accordance with their chemical formulae and their characteristics.
-Table 6 lists the main categories and gives the names of some common products, together with their toxicity for the rat (mammal), expressed in mg/kg (milligrams per kilogram).
-Toxicity is usually expressed in terms of LD50 (lethal dose) in mg/kg.
+Insecticides are classified in different categories in accordance with their chemical formulas and their characteristics.
+Box No. 20 lists the main categories and gives the names of some common products, together with their toxicity for the rat (mammal), expressed in mg/kg (milligrams per kilogram).
+Toxicity is usually expressed in terms of LD{50} (lethal dose) in mg/kg.
 This figure represents the amount of pure insecticide that has to be ingested per kg of body weight to kill 50% of the test animals.
-Obviously, among insecticides

-having the same effect, the one chosen will, where possible, be the one with the lowest toxicity, i.e. the one whose LD50 is as high as possible.
+Obviously, among insecticides having the same effect, the one chosen will, where possible, be the one with the lowest toxicity; that is, the one whose LD{50} is as high as possible.
 In other words, the larger the amount that has to be ingested, the less the insecticide is toxic for mammals.
 Residual effect is the period of time during which the insecticide remains effective.